mymth/vanillajs-datepicker/docs/api.md

 Get the start and end dates of the date-range

 The method returns Date objects by default.
 If format string is passed, it returns date strings formatted in given format.
-The result array always contains 2 items (start date/end date) and `undifined` is used for unselected side. (e.g. If none is selected, the result will be `[undifined, undifined]`.
-If only the end date is set when `allowOneSidedRange` config option is `true`, `[undifined, endDate]` will be returned.)
+The result array always contains 2 items (start date/end date) and `undefined` is used for unselected side. (e.g. If none is selected, the result will be `[undefined, undefined]`.
+If only the end date is set when `allowOneSidedRange` config option is `true`, `[undefined, endDate]` will be returned.)

 ```javascript
 rangepicker.getDates( [ format ] )